sniclasj/vexillological-vexation/TESTING.md

 ```

 - The endGame code works by defining opta and optb and assigning them the elements with IDs game.option1 and game.option2 respectively.
 - opta and optb have the background style updated to be the placeholder image of the waving flag gif.
-This removes and country flag ID to make it clear to the user that no further guesses/clicks on the flag should be made.
+This removes any country flag ID to make it clear to the user that no further guesses/clicks on the flag should be made.
 - opta and optb then get their IDs updated to be "option1" and "option2" respectively.
 - The IDs of "option1" and "option2" are then used to update the "flag" class on these elements to the "flag-disabled" class.
 - The css for the "flag-disabled" class contains the code _pointer-events: none;_ which disables the user's ability to click the flags.